crodier/software-blog/_posts/2023-09-22-message-formats.md

 does not seem to be worth complexity cost.

 Indeed, MessagePack is a case where the benefits are not worth the investment.
-The engineering cost to introduce MessagePack everywhere in your system.
+The cost is introducing MessagePack everywhere in your system, as a library, upgrades and maintenanc, along with the small learning curve for engineers.

 MessagePack also lacks other
 critical and helpful messaging features which we will now explore.